Darjeeling Hill Station

 Darjeeling Hill Station is in the State of West Bengal in India and is part of the Lesser Himalayas at an average elevation of more than 2000 meters.

-If you are planning to travel in India as a tourist, Darjeeling Hill Station is an ideal destination.
+If you are planning to travel to India as a tourist, Darjeeling Hill Station is an ideal destination.

 This Hill Station was developed by the British during the 19th century, which was part of Sikkim and Nepal those days.

 Darjeeling Himalayan Railway along with Nilgiri Mountain Railway NMR and Kalka Shimla Railway is called the “Mountain Railways of India”.
-These 3 railways networks together forms a single UNESCO World Heritage Site spread across 3 different regions of India.
-The railway system uses 60 cm wide narrow gauge tracks and this line were opened on 4th April, 1881.
+These 3 railways networks together form a single UNESCO World Heritage Site spread across 3 different regions of India.
+The railway system uses 60 cm wide narrow gauge tracks and this line was opened on 4th April 1881.
 The Darjeeling Himalayan Railway has some of the steepest tracks in the world.
-It climbs from 400 feet at Silguri to 7,407 feet (or 2258 m) at Ghum or Ghoom, which is India’s highest railway station.
+It climbs from 400 feet at Siliguri to 7,407 feet (or 2258 m) at Ghum or Ghoom, which is India’s highest railway station.

 From Ghum, Darjeeling Himalayan Railway descends about 182.9 meters or about 1,000 feet on its way to Darjeeling.
 Ghum is at a distance of 6 kilometers from Darjeeling.